avamsykiran/Angular15_9to11_05Feb24_04Mar24/README.md

             error: err => { /*we are supposed to handle the error */ },
             complete: () => { /* respond to the job completion */}
         });

+    RxJS Operators

+        These operators are functions that can be applied on an exiting observable.

+        each observable has a 'pipe()' method that can channel a series of operators on an observable.

+            let ob2 = ob1.pipe(
+                            operator1(),
+                            operator2(),
+                            operator3()
+                        );

+        filter              accepts a predicate (function returning boolean) and ensures that values that satisfy the predicate only are emited .

+        map                 accepts a transformer and transforms every original value into a sifferent value.

     Subject - (used for inter-component communication via services)

         Subject is a class provided by rxjs framework that offers a pre-managed observable.